nickscha/tmv/README.md

         0, 0,                  /* Treemap view area start                */
         100, 100,              /* Treemap view area width and height     */
-        rects,                 /* Output buffer for rect shapes computed */ &rects_count           /* Number of rect shapes computed         */ );
+        rects,                 /* Output buffer for rect shapes computed */ &rects_count,          /* Number of rect shapes computed         */ &stats                 /* The computed statistics                */
+    );

-    /* Afterwards you can iterate through the rects */
+    /* Afterwards you can iterate through the rects with rects_count */

     return 0;
 }